 - saves you money at the grocery store since you are buying just what you’ll need

-How to write a meal plan
+How to meal plan

 Writing a meal plan is going to look different for each individual.
 For me, I like to plan a week’s worth of meals ahead so that I only have to do one grocery shop.